-If use of a cemented stem is planned, the 180 mm long MP trial stems (134-070/00), the additional instrument set for the cemented surgical technique (134-110/00), and an insertion sleeve, UHMWPE (134-212/00) are required in addition to the basic instrument set.
+If use of a cemented stem is planned, the 180mm long MP trial stems (134-070/00), the additional instrument set for the cemented surgical technique (134-110/00), and an insertion sleeve, UHMWPE (134-212/00) are required in addition to the basic instrument set.

-The medullary canal is prepared with ball reamers or the standard reamers to accept the hip prosthesis stem.
+The medullary canal is prepared with medullary space drills or ball reamers to accept the prosthesis stem.
 It is recommended to start with the smallest diameter and open up the medullary canal millimeter by millimeter until contact with the cortical bone is identified distally around the circumference.

-To achieve an even cement coating of 1 mm all the way around, the medullary space must be excavated to a diameter at least 2 mm larger than the stem used.
+To achieve an even cement coating of 1mm all the way around, the medullary space must be excavated to a diameter at least 2mm larger than the stem used.